 In the past five years, she’s attended three national conferences.
 At the ISTE (International Society for Technology in Education) conference, she learned about recent trends in educational technology.
 Because she teaches a class with a cluster of high ability students, Ms. Sneed went to the NAGC (National Association for Gifted Children) conference.
 It helped her learn how to reach and teach her high learners.
 Finally, to keep more up-to-date on current educational trends and issues, she attended the ASCD conference.

 “State-level conferences provide the best classroom ideas,” says Ms. Sneed.
 For example, at the state science convention, she learned how to simulate a crime.
 It was a great addition to her mystery unit.

-To learn specific skills, Ms. Sneed participates in local seminars and workshops.
+To learn specific skills, Ms. Sneed gets professional development at local seminars and workshops.
 Some are held at her school or district.
 Others are sponsored by consortiums.
 Over the past few years, Ms. Sneed has honed her skills in teaching writing, dealing with difficult students, using inquiry in math, using various new classroom technologies, and more.